mtsai101/fitbit-app/README.md

 /settings
 ```

 **/app:** application logics that executes on watch.
 Applying [Device API](https://dev.fitbit.com/build/reference/device-api/) is capable of interacting with the presentation layer, communicating with *companion* (phone), and writing the setting.
-A file *index.js* must be in the folder
+A file *index.js* must be in this folder.

 **/companion: (optional):** companion logics the executes on phone.
 Applying [Companion API](https://dev.fitbit.com/build/reference/companion-api/) is capable of making direct requests to the internet, and communicating with the application.
 If a file *index.js* in the folder, the companion would be built.